alexei-matveev/gtypist/lessons/u.typ

 I:(3)
 *:_U_R_L44
 #                                                             ../orig/u.typ:184
-S:We are informed that an increase in anticipated.
+S:We are informed that an increase is anticipated.
  :Please inform us if you are interested in an engine.
  :Banks will extend financial aid to the business man.
  :Unless your invoice is paid, no shipment can be made.